Carl Heggs: Hinckley United

 Heggs joined Hinckley United on 10 July 2006, with the chance of regular first team football being the major factor in his decision.
 Heggs, however, found that his first team promise wasn't quite as true as he was led to believe and after spending more time on the bench and out of the team than he had wished for he left after just less than six months with the club.

 Tamworth

 On 22 May 2007, Heggs re-joined Tamworth, stating that he was delighted to be back at club.

-After just six appearances on his return to the club, Heggs was released after the management could not guarantee first team football.
+After 21 appearances on his return to the club and 8 goals Heggs was released after the management could not guarantee first team football.

 Redditch United

 Heggs re-joined Redditch United for his second spell on 17 October 2007 and was appointed as the club's player-coach.

 Hinckley United

 Heggs rejoined former team Hinckley United for the second time in February 2010.